Taking your landlord to the housing tribunal

 It's important that you attend or someone attends on your behalf.
 You'll be more likely to win your case if you're there to explain it.

-Case discussions and hearings are fairly informal, and the tribunal will help you understand what is happening.
+These are not formal court proceedings.
+The tribunal will help you understand what is happening.

 What a case discussion or hearing is